 - Day of the Innocents - December 28

 When it comes to pre-Columbian wonders, Chichen Itza on the Yucatán Peninsula stands alone.
-It’s counted among the New Seven Wonders of the World and is recognised by its gargantuan Pyramid of Kukulcan.
+It’s counted among the New Seven Wonders of the World and is recognized by its gargantuan Pyramid of Kukulcan.

 Beach paradises are plentiful in Mexico, and there’s a slightly different character to each destination.
 The Yucatán Peninsula in the southeast has Caribbean influences, with white beaches fringed by palms and an underwater world of caves waiting for divers.
 The Baja Peninsula meanwhile is on the Pacific, with grand sweeping beaches and pods of whales passing just offshore.

-Mexico covers a massive area, and within its borders is a huge diversity of elevations, all of which makes for a wide variety of annual weather conditions.
-As a rule of thumb, the north is temperate or chilly on the high ground, with hot and arid conditions on the lower areas.
+Mexico covers a massive area, and within its borders is a huge diversity of elevations, all of which make for a wide variety of annual weather conditions.
+As a rule of thumb, the north is temperate or chilly on the high ground, with hot and arid conditions in the lower areas.
 Winters here do bring temperatures a few degrees lower than in summer.
-On the coasts, the further south you go the more subtropical the climate patterns, with more rainfall, higher humidity and much less temperature fluctuation than in the north.
-Most of the major cities are within the Valley of Mexico, sitting higher than 2,000 metres, which has a tempering effect on the climate.
-Mexico City for instance is below the Tropic of Cancer, but gets comfortable nightly temperatures throughout the year; dropping to lows of 6˚C in January.
+On the coasts, the further south you go the more subtropical the climate patterns, with more rainfall, higher humidity, and much less temperature fluctuation than in the north.
+Most of the major cities are within the Valley of Mexico, sitting higher than 2,000 meters, which has a tempering effect on the climate.
+Mexico City for instance is below the Tropic of Cancer but gets comfortable nightly temperatures throughout the year; dropping to lows of 6˚C in January.